HEALTHCARE COST & UTILIZATION PROJECT

 To address this, the recommendation is to use the CCIR tool in combination with the CCSR for ICD-10-CM diagnoses.
 It is possible to use the CCSR diagnosis categories to help identify when multiple diagnoses indicate a similar chronic condition.

-• What are the Procedure Classes Refined for ICD-10-PCS?
+• What is the Procedure Classes Refined for ICD-10-PCS?

 The Procedure Classes Refined for ICD-10-PCS facilitates health services research by allowing the researcher to readily determine (1) whether a procedure is diagnostic or therapeutic and (2) whether a procedure is expected to be performed in an operating room.
 The Procedure Classes Refined for ICD-10-PCS assign all ICD-10-PCS procedure codes to one of four categories: